hobo0xcc/rvml/README.md

 input>> `you can write code here`
 ```

-Compiler will generate object file named `main` that can link to generate executable file.
+Compiler will generate object file named `main.o` that can link to generate executable file.
 For example:

 ```